SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     12 MHz, and the value can be accessed by the user by reading this attribute after the experiment begins.

-decimation_scheme *defaults*
-    The decimation scheme for the experiment, provided by an instance of the class DecimationScheme.
-    There is a default scheme specifically set for the default rates and center frequencies above.
-    Any new schemes should be thoroughly tested to ensure that data is being filtered and decimated appropriately.

 comment_string *defaults*
     A comment string describing the experiment.
 It is highly encouraged to provide some description of the experiment for the output data files.
 The default is '', or an empty string.